Homesick Zine by Charlie Andrés

 During the height of Metro Surge in Minneapolis this January, an ICE agent harassed me and told me to "go home."
 As a transnational adoptee standing in a government occupation where people who look like me are being detained, deported, or killed, this was a loaded request.

+I did not ask or consent to be brought to the U.S. in the first place.
 I was adopted from Colombia as a baby; while I don't have concrete memories of Colombia, my body remembers.
 I am homesick for a place where I have spent very little time, and “I can't go home.”

 Linocut image and wood type on text weight paper using Turkish map fold